EndersWilliam/Unity-Material-Flattener/README.md

 This editor takes an FBX with multiple materials and flattens it into a single material, then exports a new FBX.
 Intended to use with [Kenney assets](https://www.kenney.nl/assets).

+Make sure to have the FBX Exporter package installed.

+# How to install

-Tools -> Flatten Materials
+ 1. Tools -> Flatten Materials
+ 2. Select a folder with one or more FBX files
+ 3. Convert Objects
+ 4. Select a folder to ouput your new FBX files

-# How to use
+# How to install

 **Install via Git URL**
  1. In your Unity project, open the  `Package Manager`  window.